Amchik/OneSunflowerBot/readme.txt

 By the way, if you need Hello-world fabric, you can use this bot.
 It's just puts("Hello, world!")

+Note: you can use example from 2.2.1 and write you'r own useless bot! protip: use nodejs

 2.1. matrix-client.h
 --------------------
 matrix-client.h is a middle-level (because it not with strings)